May 11, 1965

 The concept of a national museum originated in the early years of Zionist settlement in the Yishuv.
 Boris Schatz, the founder of the Bezalel School of Arts and Crafts, opened the Bezalel Museum in 1912.
 The museum included archaeological finds, traditional Jewish ritual objects and a collection of fine arts created by predominantly Jewish artists from around the world.
 With financial assistance from the World Zionist Organization and the Jewish National Fund, the Bezalel Museum was inaugurated as the Jewish National Museum in June 1925.
 At the time, it held nearly 6,000 works of art.

 The museum is the largest and most prominent in Israel and contains more than 500,000 artifacts and objects, from archaeology and ethnography to Judaica and works by local and international artists.
-The museum also includes the Shrine of the Book and a model of Jerusalem during the Second Temple Period.
+The museum also includes the Shrine of the Book and a model of Jerusalem during the Second Temple period.

-Visit the Israel Museum’s website by clicking here.
+Visit the Israel Museum’s website.